 If you or a loved one have an addiction to cocaine and require help, we can facilitate inpatient private detox and rehab at a very competitive price.
 We also offer free aftercare for life to all patients that complete their cocaine rehab treatment with us.

-Step by Step Recovery apply a number of evidence based addiction treatment therapies to help a cocaine addict stop cocaine and stay stopped.
+Step by Step Recovery apply a number of evidence based Online pharmacy viagra uk therapies to help a cocaine addict stop cocaine and stay stopped.

 Our person centred treatment methods are cognitive and holistic based, they are designed to bring about a huge shift in thinking and perception.